phenology/cgc/manuscript/joss_cgc_paper.md

 The iterative cluster optimization involves steps where the cluster-based means are calculated and the row- and column-cluster assignments updated to minimize the loss function.
 Note that in the CGC implementation of the algorithm, the update in the row- and column-cluster assignments is computed only from the previous iteration's row and column clusters (and the corresponding cluster-based means).
-The order in which the axes of the input data matrix are considered does not affect the outcome of the co-clustering.
-This differs from the implementation in the original Matlab code[@Merugu:2004], where the new row-cluster assignments are employed to update the column-cluster assignments at the same step, leading to an asymmetry in how the clustering of rows and columns is handled.
+Contrarily to the original MATLAB implementation [@Merugu:2004], this makes the algorithm independent from the order in which the dimensions are considered, while still leading to an optimal clustering solution.

 ## Tri-clustering

 For tri-clustering, CGC implements the so-called Bregman cube average tri-clustering (BCAT) algorithm, which is the natural generalization of the BBAC algorithm to three dimensions [@Wu:2018].
-Also for tri-clustering, a loss function based on the I-divergence is employed and multiple runs are carried out to avoid local minima as much as possible.
+A loss function based on the I-divergence is employed and multiple runs are carried out to avoid local minima as much as possible.
 At every iteration, the cluster-based means are calculated and the clusters in the three dimensions updated to minimize the information loss from the original data matrix to its clustered counterpart.
-As for the CGC co-clustering implementation, only the clusters from the previous iteration (and the corresponding cluster means) are employed to update the tri-cluster assignments.
+Similar the CGC co-clustering implementation, only the clusters from the previous iteration (and the corresponding cluster means) are employed to update the tri-cluster assignments.
 Thus, the tri-clustering outcome is not influenced by the order in which the three axes of the input data array are provided.

 ## Cluster refinement

-CGC implements an optional cluster refinement step based on the k-means method [@Wu:2016].
-For this, we exploit the implementation available in the scikit-learn package [@Pedregosa:2011].
-The co- and tri-clusters are classified into a pre-defined number of refined clusters and this pre-defined number is referred to as $k$.
-In this step, similar clusters are identified in the co-clustering or tri-clustering results.
-This identification is performed by computing certain pre-defined features over all elements belonging to the same co- or tri-cluster.
-CGC employs the following features in the k-means implementation:
+The CGC package implements an optional cluster refinement step based on the k-means method [@Wu:2016].
+For this, we exploit the k-mean implementation available in the scikit-learn package [@Pedregosa:2011].
+The co- and tri-clusters are grouped into $k$ pre-defined clusters.
+This grouping is based on statistical properties of the co- or tri-clusters and helps to better capture the patterns hidden in the data.
+The CGC package employs the following statistical properties:

 - Mean value;
 - Standard deviation;